rajeshrv2020/CarND-Behavioral-Cloning-P3/README.md

 I keep adding the recovery images to the dataset untill car is able to recovery back to the road.

-To increase the dataset, i have used both left and right images with steering correction of 0.2.
+Also, to increase the dataset, i have used both left and right images with steering correction of 0.2.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would add more images to the dataset.
+For example, here is an image that has been flipped:

 ![alt text][image6]
 ![alt text][image7]